How Do I Form an LLC in Colorado?

 Opening a wage withholding account will automatically set up a sales tax license for your business if you don’t have one already.

-Even if you don’t plan to hire employees, you’ll need a sales tax license if you plan on selling anything.
-The license allows you to collect taxes on items you sell, which you will then pay to the Colorado Department of Revenue.
+Even if you don’t plan to hire employees, you’ll need a sales tax license if you plan on selling taxable goods or services.
+The license allows you to collect taxes on these items, which you will then pay to the Colorado Department of Revenue.

-Don’t forget to file your Periodic Report each year to update your information with the state and make sure your LLC maintains “Good Standing.”
+Don’t forget to file your annual report (known as the periodic report in Colorado) each year to update your information with the state and make sure your LLC maintains “good standing.”
 (That’s important for things like opening a business bank account and getting a loan.)

 The due date depends on your Colorado business and is listed on your LLC’s summary page under “Periodic report month.”
 (You can look up your summary page online.)